Marketing Yourself: Strategies to promote your editorial business

 Reviewed by Michèle Clarke

-This booklet, previously issued as Developing a Marketing Strategy: Cost-effective ways to market your editorial business, was reviewed jointly with Editor and Client: Building a professional relationship.
+This guide, previously issued as Developing a Marketing Strategy: Cost-effective ways to market your editorial business, was reviewed jointly with Editor and Client: Building a professional relationship.

 These two booklets have been added to SfEP's new stable of publications.
 I know we dabbled in publishing way back in our first years and found it too expensive to continue with professionally designed and printed books.
 With the ease of short-run printing these days, it is good to know we are trying again.
 Of course, it is difficult to review books from one's own society – one tends to be biased!
 So, with my rose-tinted glasses on, I got to grips with the subject matter, style and printing, and hoped I could be disinterested.